I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 “Anybody here?
 Dallas Police Department.
 We’re coming in.”
 A deep male voice yells.

-Multiple footsteps pound through the house, as different voices signal, clear… clear… clear… until officers’ storm my parents’ bedroom and find mom and I in the same position and me still holding the gun.
-As if everything goes in slow motion, I look over at my father again with blood everywhere.
-Mom’s sobs quietly, calling my father’s name repeatedly, “Richard.
+Multiple footsteps pound through the house, as different voices signal, clear… clear… clear… until officers’ storm my parents’ bedroom and find mom and I in the same position in the chair and me still holding the gun.
+As if everything goes in slow motion, I look over at my father again and the metallic smell of blood fills my senses.
+Mom’s sobs quietly now, calling my father’s name repeatedly, “Richard.
 Richard.
 Richard.”
 Then I notice the body of our neighbor.
 I didn’t know his name, but I recognize him because I would see him walking in the neighborhood.
+I never gave him much thought; he never spoke when we passed on the street when I went out for a run.
+He kept his head down and would intentionally step out of my way.
+That didn’t seem odd to me, others would do the same, I thought in politeness.

 “Son.
 Son.
 You alright?” the older police office says to me.

-I look up through tear filled eyes at the sight of the now dead man laying by the bed and the memory of the sound as he hit my mother while he straddled her ripping her nightgown.
+I look up as heat from anger boils my blood and my breathing deepens at the sight of the now dead man laying by the bed and the memory of the sound as he hit my mother while he straddled her ripping her nightgown.
 Shock.
 I thinking I’m going into shock.

 “Ma’am.
 How about you?
 Are you hurt?”
 A female officer asks as she wraps mom in a blanket that she grabs off the floor.